Waves

 Wave breaking and ORE design

-The efforts induced by the breaking waves on floating wind turbines are studied within the framework of a new project set up and piloted by France Energies Marines (DIMPACT project).
+The efforts induced by the breaking waves on floating wind turbines are studied within the framework of another project set up and led by France Energies Marines (DIMPACT project).
 These efforts will be explored through an experiment on a full-scale floating wind turbine, coupled tank tests and numerical simulations.
 The information collected will be used to develop new formulations of the slamming efforts and then integrated into the certification documents.
+Optimising the design of offshore wind turbines installed on sites exposed to hurricane risks is another problem encountered by technology developers.
+The Institute has just launched a project to better characterise the extreme winds and waves during tropical cyclones (OROWSHI project).

 Resource characterisation and prediction of rogue waves

-The improvement of wind characterisation in order to reduce uncertainties in resource assessment and wind turbine design is at the heart of a project set up and coordinated by France Energies Marines (CARAVELE project).
-The effect of waves, and in particular breaking waves, on the intensity and vertical structure of wind at sea is studied theoretically and numerically.
-Work is also being carried out on the impact of breaking waves on the radar signal emitted by satellites.
+The improvement of wind characterisation in order to reduce uncertainties in resource assessment and wind turbine design was at the heart of a project set up and coordinated by France Energies Marines (CARAVELE project).
+The effect of waves, and in particular breaking waves, on the intensity and vertical structure of wind at sea was studied theoretically and numerically.
+Work was also being carried out on the impact of breaking waves on the radar signal emitted by satellites.
 The aim is to improve wind inversion from satellite images, in extreme conditions, thanks to an experiment conducted in the University of Miami test tank.
-The project also focuses on the short-term prediction of the occurrence of so-called rogue waves, which could be applied to the safety of technical personnel deployed during operations at sea.
+The project also focused on the short-term prediction of the occurrence of so-called rogue waves, which could be applied to the safety of technical personnel deployed during operations at sea.

 Towards a better understanding of the sea-atmosphere interface

 The Gulf of Lion in Mediterranean will soon host three pilot farms and several commercial floating wind farms.
-In this context, a collaborative project will be launched at the initiative of France Energies Marines in order to set up a dedicated digital chain capable of accurately simulating wind, wave and current conditions in this area (CASSIOWPE project).
-This project will focus on coupling an atmosphere model with an ocean model and a wave model.
+In this context, a collaborative project has been launched at the initiative of France Energies Marines in order to set up a dedicated digital chain capable of accurately simulating wind, wave and current conditions in this area (CASSIOWPE project).
+This project focused on coupling an atmosphere model with an ocean model and a wave model.
 Through the development of specific parameterisations, this coupling will make it possible to accurately simulate the predominant interactions between winds, waves and the sea.
 The coupled numerical system will thus allow to better simulate the difficult and specific conditions of the Gulf of Lion.
-In particular, the effect of sea spray and marine aerosols projected into the atmosphere by the breaking waves on the heat and momentum flows at the air-sea interface will be studied.
+In particular, the effect of sea spray and marine aerosols projected into the atmosphere by the breaking waves on the heat and momentum flows at the air-sea interface are studied.

 List of publications related to waves (PDF)